flum1025/earch/README.md

 ## Usage

-You must be prepared the configuration file first.
-The details will be described later.
+You must be prepared the configuration file first(The details will be described later).
 Save configuration file and run the following command.

     $ earch -s setting.yml

-### Examples
+### Configuration File

+Configuration file is `YAML` format file.
+YAML key and their allowable values are described below.

+#### Example

 ```yaml
 twitter: